-This “renewal” has been evident in how we both talk and act.
+This “renewal” has been evident in how we talk and act.
 In fact, over the last few years, our work has focused on innovation concerning the ways students demonstrate their learning.
-For example, topics like “balanced assessment”, “performance-based assessments”, and “presentations of learning” have all moved from a niche practice to mainstream methods.
+For example, topics like “balanced assessment,” “performance-based assessments,” and “presentations of learning” have all moved from niche practices to mainstream methods.

-We also agreed that the reasons for the shifts originate from multiple sources including state, district, and school-based policies and practices.
+We also agreed that the reasons for the shifts originate from multiple sources, including state, district, and school-based policies and practices.
 Most notably is the change in thinking about the use of assessment data.
-A previous, and I would say anachronistic, the practice would involve teachers going over multiple choice test answers together looking for patterns of incorrect student replies.
+A previous, and I would say anachronistic, and practice would involve teachers going over multiple choice test answers together looking for patterns of incorrect student replies.
 This “data dialogue” would be followed by ideas on how to teach the unit or lesson better next year.
 Yes, next year!

 - No Zero: The elimination of the “0” as a gradebook mark with a minimum (often) 50% shows insight into the assessment philosophy regarding topics like remediation, summer programs, and other programs you could support.

 - Student Retakes: The format for student retakes is typically the most significant hurdle regarding this topic.
 Providing alternative assessments for teachers or how your product or service can reduce the number of retakes needed in a classroom is indeed valuable.

 - Testing Demands: Whether they are from the local, state, or federal level, or if the demands are from the AP, IB, or Dual Enrollment programs, knowing the types of tests students must take will provide insight into the types of data that is collected.